 - 7.2.9 Traffic control signage may have aesthetic enhancement as may be acceptable to FDOT and Nassau County, and may be installed by the Developer within rights-of-way throughout the project. - 7.2.10 Building murals are allowable and are not considered signs.
 Such murals are considered public art and will not require sign permitting.
-Murals shall not contain advertising display or copy. - 7.2.11 Community Real Estate Sign.
-Temporary signs located at the entry/egress point(s) residential developments under of construction and/or which have units for sale, rent or lease.
+Murals shall not contain advertising display or copy.

+- 7.2.11 Community Real Estate Sign.
+Temporary signs located at the entry/egress point(s) of residential developments under construction and/or which have units for sale, rent or lease.
 These signs shall display the name of the community, price range (e.g. "Homes starting at the low \$120's"), name of the builder, and appropriate contact information (e.g. name, phone, office location).
 The signs shall be removed within ten (10) days of all of the lots or units being sold.
 Each new residential community may have a Community Real Estate Sign at each entry/egress point to their respective community that is no more than ten (10) feet in height with a maximum ADA of sixty-four (64) square feet each.
+These signs shall be located outside right-of-way and situated so as not to interfere with driver/pedestrian line of sight. - 7.2.12 Non-Residential Real Estate Sign.
+Temporary pole, double post, or monument signs with copy on one or both sides located at the entry/egress point(s) of non-residential developments under construction and/or which have space for sale, rent or lease.
+These signs shall display the name of the project, price range, space remaining, name of the builder, and appropriate contact information (e.g. name, phone, office location).
+Each new non-residential project may have a Non-Residential Real Estate Sign at each entry/egress point to their respective community that is no more than ten (10) feet in height with a maximum ADA of sixty-four (64) square feet each.
 These signs shall be located outside right-of-way and situated so as not to interfere with driver/pedestrian line of sight.